-The design flow is 5.12 m3/sec.
+The design flow is $5.12 \text{ m}^3/\text{sec.}$

-6.3.2 Calculating Diameter: Closed-Bottom Culvert
+7.3.2 Calculating Diameter for a Closed-Bottom Culvert

 The following steps are to be followed to determine the minimum culvert diameter necessary using a nomograph.
-See the example provided in Figure 6-9.
+See the example provided in Figure 7-9.
 Also, see the Appendices at the end of this manual for additional nomographs.

 - Calculate the design flow (Q).
-See Section 6.3.1 Calculating Diameter: Parameters. - On the headwater depth to diameter scale (HW/D), locate and mark the 1.5 increment.
+See Section 7.3.1 Calculating Diameter: Parameters. - On the headwater depth to diameter scale (HW/D), locate and mark the 1.5 increment.
 A 1.5 ratio is the standard used for culvert sizing in New Brunswick. - On the discharge scale (Q), locate and mark the calculated design flow. - Connect the two marked points and extend the line to the diameter of culvert scale (D). - When the culvert diameter falls between two sizes, always use the larger one.

-Note: If two culverts are used at a single crossing, the combined capacity of the culverts must equal the calculated design flow (Q).
+Note: During the installation of twin culverts, the combined capacity of the culverts must equal the calculated design flow (Q).
 In other words, the capacity of both culverts added together must equal or exceed the calculated 1 in 100-year runoff event design flow.

-In order to confirm the required culvert capacity (m^2) , first calculate the diameter of the site for one culvert (see Section 6.3.2 Calculating Diameter: Closed-Bottom Culvert) and refer to the capacity (end area of the culvert (m^2)) shown in Table 6-1 for that culvert size.
-This value represents the minimum capacity to pass water within the 1:100 year storm calculation.
+In order to confirm the required culvert capacity (m^2) , first calculate the diameter of the site for one culvert and refer to the capacity (end area of the culvert (m^2)) shown in Table 7-1 for that culvert size.
+This value represents the minimum capacity to pass water within the 1 in 100-year runoff event.
 This table accounts for both the reduced end area of the embedded culvert, as well as the full end area of the over flow culvert.

 When choosing the diameter of two culverts for a site, the addition of end area in (m^2) for both culverts must meet or exceed the full capacity (end area of the culvert (m^2)) determined for the site.
-See Example 6-2.
+See Example 7-2.